From Craft to Cup

 Once winter came, they lost touch with their beloved coffee roaster so Marcus, armed with master-level Google skills, decided to figure out how to do it himself.
 They hit the thrift stores in search of the perfect popcorn popper to use for roasting and a new hobby began.
 Marcus found he really enjoyed learning about the different regions, their inherent flavor profiles, and the challenge of roasting them well.
 Soon he had friends, family, and co-workers asking him for coffee, roasted in 1/3 lb batches on a vintage Westbend Poppery.
 To keep up with the demand, he moved up to a one pound Behmor roaster and began to scan Craigslist for a commercial coffee roaster.

 In September 2013 Marcus found that fateful coffee roaster, a yellow Ambex 500, located in Chicago.
 With trepidation, he discussed it with Jenni and they impulsively decided to go for it.
 So Marcus rented a pick-up truck from Home Depot, drove to the Fulton Market neighborhood in Chicago, and had Precious loaded in the back on a pallet.
-Marcus hurried back to their house, trying to stick to the 4 hour time limit on the Home Depot pick-up truck, then he and Jenni stood in their alley, nervously laughing at themselves and wondering what they had gotten themselves into.
-Maybe it was the exhilaration of seeing his dream come true, or more likely naivete, but neither Marcus nor Jenni ever considered what they would do with the coffee roaster once they had it, much less how they would get it off of the back of the truck.
+Marcus hurried back to their house, trying to stick to the allotted time limit on the Home Depot pick-up truck, then he and Jenni stood in their alley, nervously laughing at themselves and wondering what they had gotten themselves into.
+Neither Marcus nor Jenni ever considered what they would do with the coffee roaster once they had it, much less how they would get it off of the back of the truck.